particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 - Detect when BLE beacons are nearby
 - Read data from BLE sensors

-There's also a special case of the central role: An **observer** only advertises, and does not accept any connections.
+There's also a special case of the central role: An **observer** only looks for advertisers, and does not make any connections.

-In Device OS 1.3.0, you can only connect to a single peripheral device at a time.
-This will be expanded to 3 devices in a later version.
+You can connect to up to thee devices at a time.
+(With Device OS 1.3.0, you can only connect to a single devices.)

 ### Pairing

+- Device OS 3.1.0 and later: Support for Bluetooth LE Secure Connection Pairing ("LESC Pairing").
+This uses numeric comparison mode and Elliptic curve Diffie–Hellman (ECDH) encryption.
 - Device OS 3.0.0 and later: Support for "Legacy Pairing" passkey display or input modes (both central and peripheral).
 - Prior to Device OS 3.0.0: No support for secure pairing.
-- Bluetooth LE Secure Connection Pairing ("LESC Pairing") is not currently supported.
-This uses numeric comparison mode and Elliptic curve Diffie–Hellman (ECDH) encryption.
 - Out-of-band authentication (such as by NFC) is not built-in.

 When pairing, there are two different things going on: